japl-lang/JustAnotherJAPL/docs/grammar.md

 // Exception handling.
 Multiple except clauses are allowed.
 Using an "as" expression in the except clause assigns the value of the current exception
 // to the given name.
 The finally clause, if present, is executed regardless of whether the try block raises an exception, meaning it even overrides return,
 // break and continue statements and it must be below all except clauses.
 The else clause, if present, is executed when the try block doesn't raise an exception.
-// It must be the last statement of the block tryStmt        → "try" statement (("except" IDENTIFIER ("as" IDENTIFIER)? statement)+ "finally" statement | "finally" statement) ("else" statement)?;
+// It must be the last statement of the block.
+A bare except clause without an exception name acts as a catch-all and must be placed below any other except clauses tryStmt        → "try" statement (("except" IDENTIFIER? ("as" IDENTIFIER)? statement)+ "finally" statement | "finally" statement)? ("else" statement)?;
 blockStmt      → "{" declaration* "}";  // Blocks create a new scope that lasts until they're closed ifStmt         → "if" "(" expression ")" statement ("else" statement)?;  // If statements are conditional jumps whileStmt      → "while" "(" expression ")" statement;  // While loops run until their condition is truthy